 Some self-storage owners and operators have already realized there is a profit to be made by installing high-efficiency HVAC units and raising rent.
 But, HVAC can be tricky, many self-storage owners simply don’t want to, or don’t have time to, deal with HVAC maintenance.
 After all, it’s just another thing that can break!
 That’s where remote monitoring comes in handy.

-Solutions like Business 36 provide instant/real-time data on unit performance and can often sense an issue and dispatch a tech automatically by integrating with a service provider like Motili.
+Solutions like Building 36 provide instant/real-time data on unit performance and can often sense an issue and dispatch a tech automatically by integrating with a service provider like Motili.
 This type of integration can streamline management of potentially time-consuming tasks like finding, scheduling and dispatching contractors.

 This storage automation technology is changing the game by improving the bottom line for storage facilities without increasing the workload for owners and operators.